calculix/CalculiX-Examples/Test/Beam/README.md

 + Distributing coupling of translations and rotations or translations only
 + Reference nodes with and without knots

+Issues:
++ distributing coupling of rotations leads to hour-glassing modes, which aren't there if only the translations are coupled.
+This is independent of the presence of a knot at the ref node.
++ kinematic coupling doesn't trigger the generation of a knot at the ref node.
+To couple the rotations, a knot has to be enforced by other means (e.g. by having adjacent beam elements with different normals).

+Feature request:
++ Distributing coupling such that the CG of the surface and the ref node are coupled rigidly (to allow for a distant force or a distant support without constraining the deformation of the coupled surface).

 File                           | Contents